Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/migration.md

 // Original Implementation
 // Notice this will keep working as-is, so you can keep the
-// existing implementation while progressingly migrating to Ampli
+// existing implementation while progressively migrating to Ampli

 amplitude.init('API-KEY');
 amplitude.add(new MyPlugin());